Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 All annotations for the containerized portion of a MAP MUST adhere to the specifications laid out by [The OpenContainers Annotations Spec](https://specs.opencontainers.org/image-spec/annotations/?v=v1.0.1)

 - `org.opencontainers.image.title`: A MAP container image SHALL provide a human-readable title (string).
 - `org.opencontainers.image.version`: A MAP container image SHALL provide a version of the packaged application using the semantic versioning format.
-This value is the same as the value defined in `/etc/holoscan/app.json#version`.
+This value is the same as the value defined in `/etc/holoscan/app.json#version` in the [Table of Application Manifest Fields](#table-of-application-manifest-fields).
 - All other OpenContainers predefined keys SHOULD be provided when available.

 ### Hosting Environment